d3/d3-force/README.md

 <a name="position_strength" href="#position_strength">#</a> <i>position</i>.<b>strength</b>([<i>strength</i>])

 If *strength* is specified, sets the strength accessor to the specified number or function, re-evaluates the strength accessor for each node, and returns this force.
-The *strength* corresponds to the a scaling factor of the vector between the node’s position and the force’s target position.
-For example, a value of 0.1 indicates that the node should move a tenth of the way from its current position to the desired position with each application.
-Higher values moves nodes more quickly to the desired target position, often at the expense of other forces or constraints.
+The *strength* corresponds to the proportion of the vector from the node’s position to the force’s target position that should be added to the node’s velocity: *velocity* += (*target* - *position*) × *strength*.
+For example, a value of 0.1 indicates that the node should move a tenth of the way from its current position to the target position with each application.
+Higher values moves nodes more quickly to the target position, often at the expense of other forces or constraints.
 A value outside the range [0,1] is not recommended.

 If *strength* is not specified, returns the current strength accessor, which defaults to: